genomicsclass/leanpub/manuscript/t-tests_in_practice.md

 ## t-tests in Practice

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/t-tests_in_practice.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/inference/t-tests_in_practice.Rmd).

 #### Introduction